 When I was twelve years old, I discovered that my best friend Liz’s grandmother had, throughout her adult life, enjoyed a decades-long love affair with Paul Robeson.
-Singer, scholar, Hollywood actor, Broadway star, political activist – Paul Robeson was a worldwide figure, an astonishing phenomenon, and one helluva controversial ‘catch’.
-Furthermore, my best friend’s grandmother Hazel Dodge was a glamorous blonde, blue-eyed belle with an old-money pedigree whose Danish ancestors had settled in North Carolina in the 1600s.
-I knew her well, as Liz would invite me to spend summers at the Dodge ranch up in Maine – which Hazel shared with her wealthy husband whose mild manner was in notable contrast to that of his eccentric wife.
-The news that Hazel had philandered with the gigantic, imposing and very black singer of “Ol’ Man River” and “Let My People Go” was, to me, a sensational revelation – but, perhaps understandably, no one wanted to talk about it.
-A few years later, on the occasion of one of Hazel’s visits to Liz and her parents in New York, I summoned the courage to ask her about the “Paul Robeson Affair”.
-Hazel’s response was nonchalant and somewhat bemusing.
+Singer, scholar, Hollywood actor, Broadway star, political activist – Robeson was a worldwide figure, an astonishing phenomenon, and one helluva controversial ‘catch’.
+Furthermore, my best friend’s grandmother Hazel Dodge was a glamorous blonde, blue-eyed belle with an old-money pedigree.
+Her Danish ancestors had settled in North Carolina in the 1600s.
+Summers at the Dodge ranch up in Maine enabled us to uncover slowly Hazel’s adventuresome past – the mild manners of her wealthy husband in notable contrast to those of his eccentric wife.
+Nevertheless, the news that Hazel had philandered with the gigantic, imposing and very black singer of “Ol’ Man River” was a sensational revelation.
+Unfortunately, nobody discussed details.
+Yet.
+A few years later, I summoned the courage to mention the “Paul Robeson Affair”.
+Now, Hazel’s response was nonchalant and somewhat bemusing.
 “Ah, yes.
 He was something else.
 You’d have liked him … he was involved in a riot at one of your rock concerts.”
 And with that, she flamboyantly flung her scarf around her neck like Isadora Duncan and exited the room.
-I was left to ponder what she could possibly have meant by Robeson’s involvement at one of “my” rock concerts – and, in fact, only recently figured it out.
-For it was on this day in 1949 that Paul Robeson was indeed at the very centre of a genuine riot at a genuine proto-rock concert whose line-up had included both Pete Seeger and Woody Guthrie.
-The Peekskill Riots, as they came to be known, would leave one hundred and fifty people injured, several of them seriously, in what was the most serious American grass-roots confrontation of the Cold War era and an ominous prologue to the anti-Communist McCarthy witchhunts that would dominate throughout the 1950s.
+I was left to ponder what she could possibly have meant by Robeson’s involvement at one of “my” rock concerts – and, in fact, have only recently figured it out.
+For it was on this day in 1949 that Paul Robeson was the cause of a serious riot at a genuine proto-rock concert whose line-up included both Pete Seeger and Woody Guthrie.
+‘The Peekskill Riots’ left one hundred and fifty people injured, several of them seriously.
+It was the most serious American grass-roots confrontation of the Cold War era, an ominous foreshadowing of the anti-Communist McCarthy witch-hunts that would dominate throughout the 1950s.

-But first a little scene-setting…

-By 1949, Paul Robeson was, at the age of fifty-one, slightly past his artistic peak but at the height of his political activism.
+But first a little scene-setting: by 1949, Paul Robeson was slightly past his artistic peak, but, at the age of fifty-one, still at the height of his political activism.
 At the Paris Peace Conference earlier that year, Robeson had acknowledged that the Soviet Union was the only nation to outlaw race discrimination, remarking: “It is unthinkable that the Negro people of America or elsewhere … would be drawn into war with the Soviet Union.”

-This statement was widely reported back home, inflaming America’s bourgeoning anti-Communist sentiment, and fomenting a backlash against Robeson in the small town of Peekskill, where the great star was scheduled to perform at a Civil Rights benefit that coming August 27th.
-Situated just thirty miles north of New York City, Peekskill was already a divided community, its wealthy summer visitors and bohemian types causing antagonism amongst its working class residents.
-So when a group of angry local protestors succeeded in cancelling this Commie Shindig, they were none too happy when the sponsors – at the behest of Robeson and with the promise of police protection – simply rescheduled the concert for the following weekend.
+This statement was widely reported back home, further inflaming America’s bourgeoning anti-Communist sentiment – and Robeson had said this sort of thing before!
+Now, his remarks fomented a backlash against the great star in the upstate N.Y. town of Peekskill, where he was scheduled to perform at a Civil Rights benefit that coming August 27th.
+Situated just thirty miles north of New York City, Peekskill was already a divided community, its wealthy summer visitors and bohemian types causing antagonism amongst working class residents.
+So when a group of angry local protestors succeeded in cancelling this ‘Commie Shindig’, they were furious when the sponsors – at the behest of Robeson and with the promise of police protection – simply rescheduled the concert for the following weekend.

 The Cold War was firmly in place, and McCarthyism was on its way.